N-Shar-ma/communIIITy/README.md

 # communIIITy
-GAUS' team submission for Hackofiesta 2.0
+GAUS team's submission for Hackofiesta 2.0

 ## The problem
 There are no good solutoins for an organisation(like our college, IIIT Lucknow) to discuss technical questions with their peers and instructors.
 We realised that this was a problem when our professor, Saurabh Sir, started receiving multiple nearly identical questions.
 We had already tried and failed to use platforms like stackoverflow teams(which needs a subscription after 3 months).
 So, we decided to make a customizable solution geared toward catering the needs of individual institutions.